 Factors such as high estrogen levels and the male pattern baldness gene also play a significant role in hair loss.
 So, blaming DHT for this side effect is entirely false.
 In fact, one study suggests that men with high DHT levels have a lower risk of developing baldness than those with normal or low DHT levels.
 The bottom line?
 Dihydrotestosterone is not as bad as some people think.

-10 Natural Ways to Boost Your DHT Levels
+10 Natural Ways On How To Increase DHT

 Now that you know everything about dihydrotestosterone and its value to the male body, how about you find out how to increase DHT concentrations in the most natural way possible?